Borjampm/tool-hub/README.md

 ---

-**Ready to start tracking your time more effectively?** 🚀
+**Ready to start tracking your hobbies more effectively?** 🚀

-*Marqness helps you understand where your time goes, so you can make better decisions about how you spend it.*
+*Marqness helps you understand where your hobby time goes, so you can make better decisions about how you engage with your interests.*